SMS Derfflinger: Battle of Dogger Bank

 By this time, Blücher was severely damaged after having been pounded by heavy shells.
 The chase ended when there were several reports of U-boats ahead of the British ships; Beatty quickly ordered evasive maneuvers, which allowed the German ships to increase the distance to their pursuers.
 At this time, Lion's last operational dynamo failed, which dropped her speed to 15 knots.
 Beatty, in the stricken Lion, ordered the remaining battlecruisers to "engage the enemy's rear," but signal confusion caused the ships to solely target Blücher, allowing Moltke, Seydlitz, and Derfflinger to escape.
 Blücher was hit by more than 70 shells from the British battlecruisers over the course of the battle.
 The severely damaged warship capsized and sank at approximately 13:10.
 By the time Beatty regained control over his ships, after having boarded Princess Royal, the German ships had too great a lead for the British to catch them; at 13:50, he broke off the chase.
+Derfflinger was hit once by a large caliber shell, which had struck the armor belt and not caused significant damage or any casualties.